 These steps are required before an applicant is permitted to travel to the child’s country of origin for the purpose of adopting the child.
-Once applicants have received a provincial Letter of Approval to adopt, our agency will liaise with legal professionals and child welfare authorities in the child’s country of origin to complete the adoption in compliance with the laws of that country.
+Once applicants have received a provincial Letter of Approval to adopt, our agency will liaise with the appropriate child welfare authorities and legal professionals in the child’s country of origin to complete the adoption in compliance with the laws and protocols of that country.

 You must obtain permission from the Canadian government through Citizenship and Immigration Canada (CIC) to bring a child from another country into Canada as a part of your family.

 A non-compliance adoption is an adoption which is completed in another country, by a resident of Ontario, which did not follow the legislation and regulations of the Ontario’s Intercountry Adoption Act, 1998.
 The agency provides services to assist families who are in this situation and which may result in the adoption being recognized in Ontario and Canada.

 Fees vary dependent on the adoption process involved in the foreign jurisdiction.
 Please contact our office for more information.